Mankessim killing: Family of accused flee amid fight with bereaved family

 Upon interrogation, Darko admitted to the crime and said they wanted to use the deceased for money rituals.

-Meanwhile, speaking to Duodu, the brother of the deceased, after the court hearing, he said the family was satisfied with the pace of proceedings and was hopeful of getting justice.
+Meanwhile, speaking to Duodu, the brother of the deceased, after the court hearing, he said the family was satisfied at the pace of proceedings and was hopeful of getting justice.